 When to plant wisteria

 Wisteria needs a bit of winter cold weather to properly bloom, so you'll usually see flowers start to pop up in spring as the weather warms up.
-Given this, it's best to plant wisteria between October and April, so it has time to take advantage of the chill factor!
+Given this, the best time to plant wisteria is between October and April, so it has time to take advantage of the chill factor!